5 ways to improve employee engagement in your organisation

 5. Focus on purpose

-According to a recent employee engagement survey, 86% of millennials are willing to take a pay cut to work for a value-driven business.
-While external factors such as an attractive salary package and employee-centric benefits are great, today’s modern workforce needs more.
-They need purpose and meaning
+An attractive salary package and employee-centric benefits are great, but today’s modern workforce needs more.
+They need purpose and meaning.

 DOWNLOAD CASE STUDY